Kangyu-Ji/LeafVAE/README.md

 - pytorch https://pytorch.org/ (any version should work)
 - scipy https://scipy.org/ (any version should work)
 - sklearn https://scikit-learn.org/ (any version should work)

+## Usage
+- Install the dependencies
+- Run the jupyter notebook LeafVAE.ipynb

 ## Explainability
 The combination of spectral-signature clustering and Shapley-based feature explanations can show which parts of the leaf have unusual spectral patterns and reveal which areas most influence the model’s predictions.